redgitnum/laravel_users_crud/README.md

 ### Logs
-Logs are save in logs table, every change to user(create, update, delete) triggers observer that creates log based on action and saves all changes, old data and new data, that corresponds to models where the changes occured.
+Logs are saved in logs table, every change to user(create, update, delete) triggers observer that creates log based on action and saves all changes, old data and new data, that corresponds to models where the changes occured.